-Our members are artists, curators and academics: Al Cameron, Libita Clayton, Stephen Cornford, Katie Davies, Matt Davies, Louisa Fairclough, Sam Francis, Kathy Hinde, Joyce Ho, John Hodgson, Elisa Kay, Kim Knowles, Dani Landau, Rod Maclachlan, Shirley Pegna, Laura Phillips, Marcy Saude, Vicky Smith, Snoozie, Niyaz Saghari, Hannah Still, Marko Ray Wilkinson.
+Our members are artists, curators and academics: Al Cameron, Libita Clayton, Melanie Clifford, Stephen Cornford, Katie Davies, Matt Davies, Louisa Fairclough, Sam Francis, Kathy Hinde, Joyce Ho, John Hodgson, David Hopkinson, Howard Jacques, Elisa Kay, Kim Knowles, Dani Landau, Eliza Lomas, Rod Maclachlan, Shirley Pegna, Laura Phillips, Niyaz Saghari, Marcy Saude, Vicky Smith, Snoozie.

 Al Cameron is a curator and producer working in contemporary music, film, performance and visual art.
 From 2008 – 14 he was curator of music and film at Arnolfini, Bristol.
 Projects for Arnolfini included the festival of contemporary music, performance … Read More

 Vicky Smith has been practicing experimental animation for 25 years.
 Recent exhibitions include: Primal (16mm, 10 ‘ 2016) Crossroads Film Festival, San Francisco Museum Of Modern Art (2017); Athens Ohio Film Festival (2017); Contact Film Festival (2016); Edinburgh Film Festival (2016); … Read More